KMahoney/kmahoney.github.io/_posts/2015-06-27-immutable-data.markdown

      ORDER BY rev.slug, timestamp DESC;
 {% endhighlight %}

-We'll also want to know when an article was first published, as this is the date you usually show on an article (maybe you could use the last published timestamp to show when it was last updated).
+Another piece of useful information is when an article was first published.
+This is the date you usually show on an article.
+The last published timestamp shows when an article was last updated.

 {% highlight sql %}
 CREATE VIEW logblog.first_published_view AS